 Welcoming new citizens to our vibrant community.

 Since the 1980’s, more than 2,500 Russian Jews have joined the St. Paul Jewish community, adding to our rich diversity of culture and voices.
-The St. Paul JCC continues to offer free or low-cost activities, events and services for immigrants from the former Soviet Union through RAJMN (Russian American Jews in Minnesota).
+The Minnesota JCC Capp Center St. Paul continues to offer free or low-cost activities, events and services for immigrants from the former Soviet Union through RAJMN (Russian American Jews in Minnesota).

 Who We Are